nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### <span style="color:#6495ED">Listing all unpacked items:</span> `listunpacked`
 Lists all the items in the packing list that are not fully packed yet.
-* Fully packed meaning an item's current quantity packed is the same as the total quantity to be packed
+* Fully packed meaning an item's current quantity packed is the same as the total quantity to be packed.
 * Includes the current packed quantity, the total quantity to be packed, and the name of the item.

 Format: `listunpacked`